 Carl Garrison was a prominent rancher and alumnus of UC Davis.
 He was past president of the Cal Aggie Alumni Association, former president of the California Beef Council, and past Chairman of the Grand National Junior Livestock Exposition.
 Carl’s family and friends established this scholarship in his memory in 1975.
-It is restricted to upper division students in the Department of Animal Science who are planning a career in livestock production.
+It is restricted to upper-division students in the Department of Animal Science who are planning a career in livestock production.

 Eddy & Emmy Gordon

 Gillette Eddy Gordon was a dairyman with the University of California Agricultural Extension Service for 35 years.
 He was a dairy judge of international renown and was named by the U.S. Dairy Science Association as Outstanding Extension Dairyman.
 Mr. & Mrs. Gordon had a particular interest in the development of young people.
-Friends and family members established this endowment in 1961 as a memorial which would assist young men and women in their educational pursuits.
+Friends and family members established this endowment in 1961 as a memorial that would assist young men and women in their educational pursuits.
 It is restricted to student leaders with an interest in dairying or a closely related field who have been active in 4-H or FFA.

 Guild Wineries & Distilleries

-Established in 1976 by Guild Wineries & Distilleries, this scholarship is restricted to upper division students in the Department of Viticulture & Enology who show a keen interest in a career in the California wine industry.
+Established in 1976 by Guild Wineries & Distilleries, this scholarship is restricted to upper-division students in the Department of Viticulture & Enology who show a keen interest in a career in the California wine industry.

 Arlo D. Gustafson Scholarship

 The scholarship is awarded to undergraduates in the College of Agriculture and Environmental Sciences.